dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/getting_started.md

 Have fun with the Rookie Kit.
 Don't be scared to ask questions or help your neighbors.
 We want everyone to have a great time at Code Camp.

+### The controls

+When first running the game, you control the direction the player moves and fires a missile by pushing the UP, DOWN, LEFT, or RIGHT keys.
+You may notice the player does not move by pushing a direction key.
+To start the player moving you push the 2 key, and to stop you press 1.

+You may change and [customize the controls](client_pygame/control.md) however you want.
+Below is a list of the default controls.

+*	`UP` changes the player's move direction and missile direction to up
+*	`DOWN` changes the player's move direction and missile direction to down
+*	`LEFT` changes the player's move direction and missile direction to left
+*	`RIGHT` changes the player's move direction and missile direction to right
+*	`1` stops the player's movement
+*	`2` starts the player's movement
+*	`q` disables the missile's range
+*	`w` sets the missile range to 100 pixels
+*	`a` disables the missile's damage (fires blanks)
+*	`s` sets missile power to do 0.5 hit-points (hp) damage
+*	`SPACE` fires a missile (if the player has enough missile mana)
+*	`i` toggles the game info in the status bar (hp, move mana, missile mana, etc)

 ## The Rookie Kit Files